igsemenov/triellipt/docs/sources/usage.md

 This guide covers the basics of how to use **triellipt**.

-Refer to different sections of the guide for specific topics:
+Refer to the following sections for specific topics:

 - [Solver](solver.md) — Step-by-step guide on how to solve PDEs.